ygeorgiev-axway/axway-open-docs/content/en/docs/apim_relnotes/20201130_apip_relnotes.md

 ## New features and enhancements

-### placeholder

-placeholder
+### Easy upgrade from 7.5.5 and 7.6.2 to 7.7 November

+With API Portal 7.5.5 and 7.6.2 reaching end of support in November 2020, we are looking at ways to help customers make the jump to the latest 7.7 update.​ The `apiportal_cumulative_upgrade.sh` is a cumulative script that you can use to upgrade an environment from 7.5.5 or 7.6.2 directly to the latest 7.7 update​.
+For more information, see [Upgrade API Portal using the cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script).

 ## Limitations of this update

 This update has the following limitations:

-* API Portal 7.7.20200930 is compatible with API Gateway and API Manager 7.7.20200930 only.
+* API Portal 7.7.20201130 is compatible with API Gateway and API Manager 7.7.20201130 only.
-* Upgrade directly to API Portal 7.7.20200930 is supported from [API Portal 7.7](/docs/apim_relnotes/201904_release/apip_relnotes/) only.
-* To upgrade from earlier versions (for example, 7.5.5, 7.6.2) you must first upgrade to API Portal 7.7.
-For more information see [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.
-* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal [7.7 July](/docs/apim_relnotes/20200730_apip_relnotes/), then apply this upgrade package to update your API Portal to the September release.
+* Upgrade to API Portal 7.7.20201130 is supported from [API Portal 7.7](/docs/apim_relnotes/201904_release/apip_relnotes/) only.
+You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal 7.7 November, or see [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.
-* The ready-made API Portal Docker image 7.7.20200730 is strictly for development environments only, and it is not recommended for use in production environments.

-    It is not recommended to use the image in production environments because the image is built with CentOS as a base OS, and our Axway security scans have detected multiple security concerns with this OS.
-We continue to monitor the latest versions of this base OS to determine if these issues have been resolved, but until we can ship a hardened image that passes our security concerns, we cannot advise customers to use this image in a production environment.
-A Docker image for production use is already planned in the [API Portal 2020 roadmap](https://community.axway.com/s/api-portal).
 * Upgrading from previous API Portal Docker image is not supported.
 * This update is not available as a virtual appliance or as a managed service on Axway Cloud.

 ## Important changes

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update.

-### placeholder heading for Important changes

-placeholder text for Important changes

 ## Deprecated features